Why has my chiropractor touched me there?

 Case example 2

-The patient complained about what she perceived to be excessive and unnecessary physical contact during treatment which left her feeling uncomfortable.
-The patient stated she had been receiving chiropractic treatment for more than a decade and had never been treated in this manner.
+The patient complained about what they perceived to be excessive and unnecessary physical contact during treatment that left them feeling uncomfortable.
+The patient stated they had been receiving chiropractic treatment for more than a decade and had never been treated in this manner.

 How can these allegations be avoided?